bek0s/gbkfit-legacy/INSTALL.md

 ### Common build configurations

-To compile GBKFIT without GPU support run the following:
+To compile GBKFIT with GPU support run the following:
 ```bash
 cmake ../ -DGBKFIT_BUILD_CUDA=FALSE
 ```

-To compile GBKFIT without GPU support and without the MultiNest optimizer run the following:
+To compile GBKFIT with GPU support and with the MultiNest optimizer run the following:
 ```bash
 cmake ../ -DGBKFIT_BUILD_CUDA=FALSE -DGBKFIT_BUILD_FITTER_MULTINEST=FALSE